-Investigations into potential irregularities may be undertaken either by managers or by the audit service.
-Usually straight forward matters will be investigated by the Service concerned with support provided by internal audit.
+Usually straight forward matters will be investigated by the service concerned with support provided by internal audit but the Service may investigate the more complicated or large cases of suspected fraud and other irregularities.
 Where an investigation is undertaken by internal audit the service may either be charged for the work involved or the planned investigations contingency used.
-Where the Head of Internal Audit's view is that an investigation is required but either the service does not want to proceed or does not want to pay for this work this will be reported to the Chief Financial Officer for a decision to be made on how to progress the matter.
+Where the Head of Internal Audit's view is that an investigation is required but either the service does not want to proceed or does not want to pay for this work, this will be reported to the Chief Financial Officer for a decision to be made on how to progress the matter.